Fatoumii/NC-News/README.md

 # NC News

 A frontend reddit style project using React and CSS, with data being requested from my backend project which can be found here https://github.com/Fatoumii/NC-backend-project

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

 Clone this repository with command **`git clone https://github.com/Fatoumii/NC-News.git`**.
 Navigate into this file and install all the necessary dependencies by running **`npm i`**.
 The dependencies are listed below or you can take a look at them in the **`package.json`** file.

 ```
 Axios
+Reach Router
+Cypress
 ```

 ### Installing